MirShahiduzzaman/Active-Directory-Home-Lab/README.md

 ## Overview
 In this project, I worked with Active Directory and Powershell to create default profiles for 1000+ users.
 I ensured each user can log in to a domain and make use of the internet through their accounts.

+It is meant to simulate a mini corporate network where many employees were hired, consequently leading to the development and schedule run of an accounts creation batch file for the new employees.

+It also simulates a corporate laptop, where employees log in using their corporate credentials.

 ## Procedure
 1. I installed the Windows 10 and Windows 10 Server 2019 ISO files for the VirtualBox VM.